mymakercorner/the_manta75/README.md

 Two versions are available:
 - ANSI.
 - ISO.

+ANSI only version gerber files of plate data for PCB manufacturing have also been added.
+Two versions are available:
+- Gerber file for aluminium PCB manufacturing (tested).
+- Gerber files for FR4 PCB manufacturing (untested).

 For those the layout options are limited to the following:
 - 6.25u spacebar only.